MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apple-watch.md

 You can refresh a synced dashboard directly from your watch.

-- While in the dashboard view on the watch app, deep press your screen and select **refresh**.
+- While in the dashboard view on the watch app, deep press your screen and tap **refresh**.

 Your watch app will now sync your dashboard with data from the Power BI service.